Pickleball Gear

 Performance

 It feels sturdy and responsive in my hand.
-The paddle has good (not great) power, which is probably helped by the 'unibody' construction.
-Spin is surprisingly good, way above what I'd expect from a control paddle at $100.
+The paddle has good power (but not great), which is probably helped by the "unibody" construction.
+Like with the 11SIX24 Jelly Bean, spin is surprisingly good—way above what I'd expect from control paddles at $100.

 Value for money

 This paddle is a genuine bargain.
-Vatic Pro are somehow producing elite-level paddles for half the cost of their competitors, and there's no catch as far as I can tell.
+Vatic Pro is somehow producing elite-level paddles for half the cost of their competitors, and there's no catch here.

 star icon